peterjc/thapbi-pict/docs/custom_database/defaults.rst

     recycled-water-defaults.edit-graph.xgmml

 Here we used ``-r`` (or ``--report``) to specify a different stem for the report filenames.
-The metadata options were described earlier in -- this is perhaps an idealised example in that ``metadata.tsv`` was created so that we could just all seven columns of the table, and the sample name (filename prefix) is in the first column.
+The :ref:`sample metadata options <metadata>` were described earlier -- this is perhaps an idealised example in that ``metadata.tsv`` was created so that we could just all seven columns of the table, and the sample name (filename prefix) is in the first column.

 Results